 Your employer is really good to be so sympathetic.
-But you believe another employer not far away has gone even further to accommodate the religious needs of his multi-ethnic staff.
+But you believe another employer not far away has gone even further to accommodate the religious needs of his multi-ethnic staff by implementing a purpose built facility for wudu and prayer.